Important Checklist for On-Campus Students

 - Take the Student Safety Training.
 New Columbia students took it in your Welcome to Columbia pre-orientation training.
-Returning students who will be on campus: Take the training here.

 - Self-Quarantine, if required.
 Students arriving to New York from certain states, territories and countries must quarantine when you arrive.
 Review the New York State Travel Advisory to check whether you are required to quarantine upon arrival.
 If you’re coming from outside the United States, check the Centers for Disease Control and Prevention travel advisory.